richardamofa/Zenith-Properties/README.md

 # 🏙️ Zenith Properties

-Zenith Properties is a modern real estate web platform designed to make finding, renting, or buying properties effortless.
+Zenith Properties is a simple, modern real estate web platform designed to make finding, renting, or buying properties effortless.
 It provides a sleek and user-friendly interface where users can explore listings, connect with agents, and manage their property needs in one place.

 ---